wavebyrd/great_expectations/docs/docusaurus/docs/cloud/schedules/manage_schedules.md

 2. In the **Data Assets** list, click the Data Asset name.

-3. Click the **Expectations** tab and then select the Expectation Suite you'd like to change.
+3. Click the **Expectations** tab.

-4. Pause the schedule for the Expectation Suite using the toggle in the Scheduling component.
+4. Pause the schedule using the toggle in the Scheduling component.